 Compliance Review and Approval

 Seeking approval for appropriate usage of university marks is quick and efficient.
-These steps will ensure ease of review and provision of required documentation for internal reimbursements.
+For ease of review and provision of required documentation for internal reimbursements, please see Trademarks Policy — Compliance and Approval Process.

 Forms and Resources